pathable/pathable-scripts/README.md

 ## In case of errors...

-Check the logs folder for logs file.
-The utility creates multiple logs file pertaining to each step of each repository.
+For tasks that are run synchronously, the error output is directly logged to the console.
+For some of the long running tasks (like 'npm install'), we spawn child processes to run them.
+These tasks do not print their outout to our terminal.
+Instead they create log files with in the 'logs' folder.
+Multiple log files pertaining to each of these child processes are created..
 So for instance, when running `npm install` on `pathable-admin`, it would generate a log file by the name `pathable-admin-npm-install.log`.